MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 This type of reasoning is purely theoretically and overly formal, but we can use it to make a thematically appropriate _logical conclusion_ that if programs rely on providing gradual instructions, then we can represent those instructions linguistically as well.

-## Step By Step Programming
+## Step-By-Step Programming

-&ensp;Breaking down a program into digestible tasks is an absolutely necessary skill in problem solving.
+&ensp;Breaking down a program into digestible tasks is an absolutely necessary skill in problem-solving.
 This could be done in several ways, including:

 - translating code into language
 - translating language into code